annlew/BCsupport/doc/compile_link/compile_exercise.rst

    module avail netcdf

 Load a netCDF module that is compatible with the compiler that you have chosen.
-Revise the module `exercise <module>` again.
+Revise the module :ref: `exercise <modules>` again.

 Open **Makefile_nc** and compare to **Makefile_3**.
 What is different?